When it comes to wooden graphite pencils it can sometimes be difficult to find out which pencils have the darkest lead?

-Derwent Charcoal Pencils are a little different to the other black pencils as they combine a mixture of compressed charcoal and clay.
+Derwent Charcoal Pencils are a little different from the other black pencils as they combine a mixture of compressed charcoal and clay.
 The charcoal gives the pencil a deep black color and using clay as the binder makes them a lot more stable than traditional graphite pencils or sticks.
 They are less prone to smudging and sharpen better than charcoal which is a naturally crumbly material.
 They are however a little more scratchy due to the clay component.
 However, this has not stopped users from leaving 5-star positive reviews for them.

 5. Drawing Techniques for Deeper Blacks